snorkel-team/snorkel/README.md

 ```

 *Note: if you have an issue with the matplotlib install related to the module `freetype`, see [this post](http://stackoverflow.com/questions/20533426/ubuntu-running-pip-install-gives-error-the-following-required-packages-can-no); if you have an issue installing ipython, try [upgrading setuptools](http://stackoverflow.com/questions/35943606/error-on-installing-ipython-for-python-3-sys-platform-darwin-and-platform)*

-Alternatively, they could be installed system-wide if `sudo pip` is used instead of `pip` in the last command without the virtualenv setup and activation.

 ## Running
 After installing (see below), just run: